lvgl/docs_old/en/get-started/pc-simulator.md

   </tbody></table>
 ```

+You can use any IDEs for the development but, for simplicity, the configuration for Eclipse CDT is focused in this tutorial.
-In followings the set-up guide of Eclipse CDT is described in more details.
+The following section describes the set-up guide of Eclipse CDT in more details.

 ## Set-up Eclipse CDT

 ### Install Eclipse CDT

-Eclipse CDT is C/C++ IDE.
-You can use other IDEs as well but in this tutorial the configuration for Eclipse CDT is shown.
+[Eclipse CDT](https://eclipse.org/cdt/) is a C/C++ IDE.

 Eclipse is a Java based software therefore be sure **Java Runtime Environment** is installed on your system.

 On Debian-based distros (e.g. Ubuntu): `sudo apt-get install default-jre`

+Note: If you are using other distros, then please refer and install 'Java Runtime Environment' suitable to your distro.

-You can download Eclipse's CDT from: [https://eclipse.org/cdt/](http://www.eclipse.org/downloads/).
+You can download Eclipse's CDT from: [https://www.eclipse.org/cdt/downloads.php](https://www.eclipse.org/cdt/downloads.php).
 Start the installer and choose *Eclipse CDT* from the list.

 ### Install SDL 2